jamesmh/coravel/README.md

 await this._mailer.SendAsync(new NewUserViewMailable(user));
 ```

-A basic e-mail using Coravel's default template looks like this:
+A basic e-mail using Coravel's "plain" template might look like this:

 ![email sample](https://github.com/jamesmh/coravel/blob/master/Docs/email-sample.png)

 ### There's Much More!

 This is a quick look at Coravel's mailing!

 Check out the [full docs](https://github.com/jamesmh/coravel/blob/master/Docs/Mailing.md) to see all the available features in-depth!